The Seeing Lancaster County from a Trolley Window

-During the interim, Hartman attempted to move hardware across the creek via barge but no not permitted to do so.
+During the interim, Hartman attempted to move hardware across the creek via barge but was not permitted to do so.
 Hartman’s bad luck continued once the bridge was completed.
 County officials prohibited him from using it, citing concerns that his building materials were too heavy.

 While there’s no proof, one can’t help but get the feeling that Hartman or the Pequehanna Inn was less than popular with at least one influential person given the roadblocks he faced.

 The scheme fully collapsed when principal financial backer George Atlee committed suicide on September 3, 1911.
 Atlee was the senior member of a Philadelphia based banking and brokerage firm.
 He was also a prominent figure in Lancaster County owning the Lancaster and York Furnace Railway Company, the Lancaster and Southern Railway, a short trolley line connecting Rawlinsville with the York Furnace line at Martic Forge, the Colemanville power plant, the Pequea Land Association, and several boats on the Susquehanna.

 Adding insult to injury was the fact that Hartman had pre “sold” most of the 384 rooms.
 Unfortunately, the payments for these rooms were pending the completion of the project.
 Historian Larry Hess has also suggested that a “money panic” at around this time “intervened and ended” Hartman’s dream.